wdawson/okta.github.io/_source/_docs/api/getting_started/enabling_cors.md

 ## Granting Cross-Origin Access to Websites

 You can enable CORS for websites that need cross-origin requests to the Okta API on the developer console.
 Select **API** > **Trusted Origins** to see the screen shown below.

 {% img okta-admin-ui-cors-dev.png "CORS Settings UI" alt:"CORS Settings UI" %}

-> Select **Add Origin** to specify the base URL of website you want to allow cross-origin requests.
+Select **Add Origin** to specify the base URL of the website that you want to allow cross-origin requests from, then make sure **CORS** is selected.

+> Note: If you do not enable CORS, or disable it at a later date, the list of websites is retained.

 {% img okta-admin-ui-cors-new-dev.png "Add CORS Origin" alt: "Add CORS Origin" %}

-**Note: If you do not enable CORS, or disable it at a later date, the list of websites is retained.**
+You can also enable the **Redirect** setting, which allows for redirection to this Trusted Origin after signing in or out.

 ## Testing